 The provisions for warranties and onerous contracts mainly contain obligations from statutory warranty and non-contractual warranty agreements.

-Sundry other provisions account for various discernible individual risks and contingent liabilities based on their probable occurrence.
+Sundry other provisions account for various discernible individual risks and contingent Current and non-current contract liabilities break down as follows: liabilities based on their probable occurrence.

 Other provisions are classified based on their expected utilization as follows: